Frequently Asked Questions

 During regattas (race days) we typically serve pasta and other specials.

-Parents can set up and prepay a paddler’s tab at the canteen.
-When the paddler makes a purchase, the canteen deducts the amount from the prepaid tab.
+Parents can set up a tab for their child by visiting the canteen.
+When the paddler makes a purchase, the canteen deducts the amount from the prepaid tab.and prepay a paddler’s tab at the canteen.

 Parents must ensure the paddler understands their expectations of spending.
 The canteen does not provide spending oversight.
 Paddlers are expected to spend responsibly.